fulminati/sketches/README.md

 # Sketches

-Sketches is a command-line tool inspired by package manager like NPM and YARN.
+Sketches is a command-line tool inspired by package manager like NPM.
 If you are fascinated by the **package.json** then you will love **Sketches.yml**.

 ## Get Started